mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 There will be two modes to interact with the game:

-  Write Mode – users request a pseudo-random text to contribute, have 1 hour to write and submit their contribution.
+  Write Mode – users request a pseudo-random text to contribute, have 2 hours to write and submit their contribution.

   Mint Mode – users have access to their list of finalized Frankenstein Texts that they can title and mint for a limited amount of time after the 5th contribution.